huohuoren4/docs/python/pytest/explanation/integration_practice.md

 `pytest` will discover where `mypkg` is installed and collect tests from there.

-Note that this layout also works in conjunction with the s`rc layout mentioned in the previous section.
+Note that this layout also works in conjunction with the `src` layout mentioned in the previous section.

 ::: tip Note
-You can use namespace packages (PEP420) for your application but pytest will still perform [test package name](https://docs.pytest.org/en/latest/explanation/goodpractices.html#test-package-name) discovery based on the presence of `__init__.py` files.
+You can use namespace packages (PEP420) for your application but pytest will still perform test package name discovery based on the presence of `__init__.py` files.
 If you use one of the two recommended file system layouts above but leave away the `__init__.py` files from your directories, it should just work.
 From “inlined tests”, however, you will need to use absolute imports for getting at your application code.
 :::

 ::: tip Note